Our Team

 Jessica Nelson

-KBP Intern Program Coordinator
+Intern Program Coordinator

 Jessica is a proud Syilx woman from the Upper Nicola Syilx Band, and she holds her stəmtimaʔ (maternal grandmother) teachings close to her heart as she walks through this world.
 She was born and raised within Secwepemcúl’ecw and is humbled to learn and grow within the lands of the Secwépemc people.
 After completing her Bachelor of Arts Degree with a major in English at Dalhousie University, Jessica went on to complete her Bachelor of Education at Thompson Rivers University in the spring of 2023.